YU000jp/logseq-plugin-graph-sieve/README.md

 Helper tool to extract and normalize plain text from a file‑based graph’s `pages` and `journals` folders using a simple card + preview interface.

-Currently supports Folder Mode only (Logseq Mode has been removed).

 </div>

 [日本語](./README.ja.md) | English